Omegabtc1/realvora-dapp/README.md

 # realvora-dapp
 **Realvora** is a decentralized real estate platform built on the Stacks blockchain.
-It allows users to fractionalize, govern, and invest in tokenized real-world properties through NFTs and DAO governance.
+It enables fractional ownership of real-world properties through tokenized NFTs, empowering investors with DAO-based governance and transparent asset management.

 ---